donmonty/donmonty/README.md

 Thanks to NubeBar's bar code and QR scanner, bar managers can do full inventory counts in a matter of minutes, not hours.
 And with the help of NubeBar's analytics module, bar managers have a detailed view of their inventory over time.
 NubeBar highlights any differences between reported sales and actual alcohol consumption, allowing bar managers to uncover theft or malpractice at the bottle level with milliliter precision.

 I built the app using React Native, Django and Postgres.
-I like to think that I worked as a full stack entrepreneur because I did everything: customer research and development, sales, UX design, frontend development, backend development and customer support.
+I like to think that I worked as a full stack entrepreneur because I did everything: customer research and development, sales, UI design, frontend engineering, backend engineering and customer support.

 - [Check out the backend repo (Django).](https://github.com/donmonty/api-nubebar-django)
 - [Check out the mobile app repo (React Native).](https://github.com/donmonty/frontend-nubebar)